Worth a shot - benefits of workplace vaccination programs

 Jessica Lewis for Pexels

 Setting up vaccination programs at the workplace, sends out a message to the employee that, businesses take diseases and infections seriously.
 Putting in effort to prevent the spread of infectious diseases encourages employees to take proper care of their health.
 Flu vaccination drives that are complemented with thorough sanitisation practices help to create a healthier and safer workplace.
-A workplace that encourages healthy habits such as – handwashing at regular intervals, sanitisation, quarantining in case of feeling unwell created an overall healthy workplace etiquette which further helps prevent spread of other infections.
+A workplace that encourages healthy habits such as – handwashing at regular intervals, sanitisation, quarantining in case of feeling unwell creates an overall healthy workplace etiquette which further helps prevent spread of other infections.

 3. Sends Out a Caring Message